 Penetrating trauma: At least one AIS-severity score ≥ 3 injury in any of the following AIS body regions: neck, thorax, and abdomen.
 Penetrating had also been registered as the mechanism of injury.

 All patients who did not qualify into any of the four patient cohorts, where assigned a fifth category, called “other cohort.”
 Gender, age, NISS score were used in an adjusted model.
-All variables were categorical, except för age which was numerical.
+All variables were categorical, except forr age which was numerical.

 Data sources/measurement